QwikDev/qwik/CONTRIBUTING.md

 > On Windows, Rust requires [C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 You can also select _Desktop development with C++_
 > while installing Visual Studio.

-> Alternatively, if Rust is not available you can run `pnpm build.platform.copy` to download bindings from CDN

 ---

 ## Development

-To build Qwik for local development, install the dev dependencies using [pnpm](https://pnpm.io/) and then do an initial build:
+To build Qwik for local development, install the dev dependencies using [pnpm](https://pnpm.io/) and then do an initial build.

 ```shell
 pnpm install && pnpm build.local
 ```

+If you want to work on the Rust code, use `build.full` instead of `build.local`.

 ### Fast build

-It will build only Qwik and Qwik City.
+This will build only Qwik and Qwik City and their types.
+This is not enough to run the docs.

 ```shell
 pnpm build.core